This post is a travelguide about the best things to do in Almaty. My favourite city in Kazakhstan.

 Almaty has an excellent metro network.
 Even tough construction already started in 1988 it was never finished.
 When the Soviet Union broke down funds dried up and things were left the way they were.

 But in 2005 Nazarbayev decided to finish the job.
-The metro is therefore a new addition that opened in 2011, but clearly built to resemble the Moscow metro.
+The metro is therefore a new addition that opened in 2011.
 The stations are built to impress and although they are no match to the Moscow metro a small tour is among the fun things to do in Almaty.

 3. Kok Tobe Cable car